 The reasons for the changes and their effects are explained below.
 Click for a drawing of the Revised Design.

 In the As Code Calculated design, both the straight and curved sections of the obround flange show areas of high deflection.
-No guidelines exist for acceptable deflection limits, but excess displacements can result in high stresses.
+No VIII-2 guidelines exist for acceptable deflection limits, but excess displacements lead to high stresses.
 Increasing the interior projection, nozzle thickness and adding a repad reduces the deflection.
 Making the nozzle longer reduces the amount of flange rotation caused by the remaining displacement.
 Increasing the flange width reduces the straight side deflection and rotation.
-Refer to the drawings of the As Calculated Design and the Revised Design to see all of the changes.
+Determining what works is an iterative process.
+Compare the drawings of the As Calculated Design and the Revised Design to see all of the changes.

 Large flange deflections and rotations lead to difficulties getting gaskets to seat and operate leak free.
 To be leak free, this full face gasket has to have operating compressive gasket stress greater than the operating pressure on all sides of all bolts.
 The As Code Calculated design has areas around the bolt holes with no seating load which predict a leakage path and field service difficulties.
 The Revised Design has reduced flange rotation resulting in adequate compressive loads on all sides of all bolt holes.